onejeuu/sc-file/FAQ.md

 ### Q: **After game update %any_filename% no longer decodes!**

 **Answer:** Format structure may have been updated.
-Please wait for a program update.
+Wait for program update.
 In case of large changes, it might take some time to adapt.

-### Q: **How safe is it in terms of game ban to use this program?**
+### Q: **Could using this program lead to game ban?**

 **Answer:** Use at your own risk.

 Some basic recommendations:

+- You **MUST** close both game and launcher before interacting with any assets files.
-- **DO NOT** leave anything in the game assets directory.
-Any changes can and will be tracked, as there are tools for this.
+- You **MUST NOT** leave any files or modifications in the game assets directory.
+  All changes can and will be tracked, as there are tools for this.
-- Copy the required files to a separate directory and **ONLY THEN** perform manipulations.
+- You **SHOULD** copy required files to separate directory **BEFORE** performing any manipulations.

 ## Textures and Models